 1 scallion, green part minced

-2. To make the sauce, combine the peanut butter and sesame oil until smooth.
+To make the sauce, combine the Peanut Butter & Co.
+Smooth Operator and sesame oil until smooth.
 Add the rice vinegar, soy sauce, grated ginger and hot sauce, then stir until smooth.

 Split the English muffins in half then toast.
 In a frying pan, add a splash of sesame oil then fry the ham until slightly browned on both sides.